tncowart/littlelambda/README.md

 # Little Lambda

 A mini Lambda calculus interpreter in JavaScript.
-Supports function invocation, lambdas, lets, and the library function `print`.
+Supports function invocation, lambda, and let.

 "let" is like Common Lisp's "let*".
 The assignments are done serially, not in parallel.